carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.smul.fix.sat``' family of intrinsic functions perform signed fixed point saturation multiplication on 2 arguments of the same scale.
+The '``llvm.smul.fix.sat``' family of intrinsic functions perform signed fixed point saturating multiplication on 2 arguments of the same scale.

 Arguments
 """"""""""